 \end{proposition} \begin{proof} See Section \ref{subsec:ZZ-BPS}. \end{proof} The Metropolis-adjusted PDMP is defined in Algorithm \ref{algo:mh-approx} as a Markov kernel on $E \times \{-1,1\}$.

 \begin{theorem}[Metropolis-corrected PDMP]

-\begin{enumerate} \item The Metropolis adjusted PDMP Markov kernel verifies detailed balance for the product between $\mu$ and a uniform probability on the space $E \times \{-1,-1\}$. \item If the approximated process is the exact process, the acceptance probability is 1. \end{enumerate} \end{theorem} \begin{proof} 1.
-We write $\tilde{q}$ the Markov kernel.
+\begin{enumerate} \item The Metropolis-adjusted PDMP Markov kernel verifies detailed balance for the product between $\mu$ and a uniform probability on the space $E \times \{-1,1\}$. \item If the `approximated process' used is the exact process, then the acceptance probability is 1. \end{enumerate} \end{theorem} \begin{proof} For the first claim, write $\tilde{q}$ the Markov kernel.
 To prove detailed balance, it is enough to prove that for any $A,B \subset E$:

 We have that

 and